Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Garage window

-Garage window pulls a 74% confirmed-kill rate out of First floor.
+Garage window pulls a community grade of B from 6 votes out of First floor.
 Tip from the community: One kill than leave, don't get greedy

 - Difficulty